 The whole classroom’s eyes go to me as they look shocked, but I see a faint smile on Amaya’s face before I smile back.
 “So Ms. Wolff, you wanna answer my previously asked question?”
 Almost everyone looks to her, trying to find the missing details of our conversation.

 “Are you gonna be there?”
 She throws her head back before letting out a groan.
 I turn to look back to the whiteboard to do more math problems, this time switching it up.
 “Just say you will.
 If not for me for him or Ave.”

 “We’ll see.”
 That’s better than a flat out no.

 “I’ll take that,” I say before turning back around and moving over to Rafton who glares at me.
 I thrust the marker into his hand.
 “I’m not all that bad of a person, Rafton.
 You, however, can be a major tool, and I think you should try fixing that about you.
 Now maybe it’s because you are frustrated in some ways or… hm, I don’t know.
 But something I do know is that if you want to be a shit-stick, you at least have to be one of the best at your job.
 And well, that’s not you.”

 I walk over to the back of the classroom to grab my things before shoving them into my backpack.

 “Where do you think you’re going?”

-“Mr. Correia’s office.”
+“Mr. Orreia’s office.”
 Yep, it’s gotten to the point where I’m going to the damn guidance counselor, I can’t go to Mom just yet since she doesn’t know about the break-up.
 All she knows is that Amaya and I aren’t on speaking terms right now.

-I don’t give anyone time to say anything before walking out of the room and to Mr. Correia’s office where I’m going to have to give away all the details to what’s going on in my life.
+I don’t give anyone time to say anything before walking out of the room and to Mr. Orreia’s office where I’m going to have to give away all the details to what’s going on in my life.
 How fucking fun is that?